Returning to Work from Maternity Leave

-During maternity leave with my second child, Charlie (now 4), I knew we were all ready for me to go back to work when I found myself at Target twice in one day…before 12pm.
-While the Target employees I had come to know on a first-name basis were absolutely lovely, I needed to get back to my real co-workers.
+During maternity leave with my second child, Charlie (now 4), I knew we were all ready for me to go back to work when I found myself at Target twice in one day…before noon.
+While the Target employees I had come to know on a first-name basis were charming, I needed to get back to my real co-workers.
 (Shout-out to Moms on Call for the predictable schedule that gave me the flexibility to go on Target runs!)

 Accept your new superpowers!

-I’m not sure of the medical term for this, but did you know that when you have a baby you automatically get new superpowers?
-As parents, we become fantastically adept at resourcefulness and efficiency.
+I’m unsure of the medical term for this, but did you know that you automatically get new superpowers when you have a baby?
+As parents, we become very adept at resourcefulness and efficiency.
 No pre-work blowout too big, no logistical challenge too small.
 You WILL figure it out and have confidence in that.

 Extend grace… to others AND yourself.

 Remember how long it took to settle into life with a newborn?
-Same applies here.
-This is another major change.
-It’s going to be bumpy and feel overwhelming at first, but you WILL find your new normal.
-There will be an unexpected bath needed before 8am, you will forget the bottle bag and there will be a meeting that runs late.
-Remember that you are human, it is okay to ask for help and always take care of what matters most first — your baby and you.
+The same applies here.
+This is another significant change.
+It will be bumpy and feel overwhelming at first, but you WILL find your new normal.
+There will be an unexpected bath needed before 8 am, you will forget the bottle bag, and there will be a meeting that runs late.
+Remember that you are human; it is okay to ask for help and always take care of what matters most first — your baby and you.